CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Superteam wheels are popular in Asian countries like Malaysia, the Philippines, Thailand, Singapore, etc.

 I found a few SGS certificates on their website, but these were from 2015.
 So I contacted their customer support and asked for more details about their certifications.

 Unfortunately, their reply was not precise.
 They answered they have UCI approval.
-That’s true, but only one of their wheelsets is even UCI-approved:
+That’s true, but only one of their wheelsets is UCI-approved:

 I got no other comment from them on the SGS or other certification.

 But their other non-UCI-approved wheels are also worth considering.
 You learn why below.

 Who Are Superteam Wheels For?

 Superteam wheels are perfect for people with a limited budget, beginners, or advanced riders who look for a pair of affordable carbon wheels.
-Their price starts at around $350.
-It increases depending on the model.
+Their price starts at around $350 and increases depending on the model.

 Naturally, their low price raises questions about their quality and whether or not they are safe to ride.
 This review answers them.

 Superteam Wheels Pros & Cons

-Below, I summarized the pros and cons of Superteam wheels based on user reviews and internet discussions of owners.
+Below, I summarized the pros and cons of Superteam wheels based on user reviews and internet discussions of people using them long-term.

 - Excellent price-value ratio

 - Available with decals in multiple colors

-- Multiple models available (they differ in hubs, rims, spokes, etc.)
+- Multiple models are available (they differ in hubs, rims, spokes, etc.)

-- Accessories like brake pads, rim tape, QR, or valve extender included
+- Accessories like brake pads, rim tape, QR, or valve extenders included

 - 2-year warranty